awsdocs/amazon-ses-developer-guide/doc-source/smtp-credentials.md

 **Important**
 Don't use temporary AWS credentials to derive SMTP credentials\.
 The Amazon SES SMTP interface doesn't support SMTP credentials that have been generated from temporary security credentials\.

-To enable the IAM user to send email using the Amazon SES SMTP interface, you need to do the following two steps:
+To enable the IAM user to send email using the Amazon SES SMTP interface, do the following\.
-+ Derive the user's SMTP credentials from their AWS credentials using the algorithm provided in this section\.
-Because you are starting from AWS credentials, the SMTP user name is the same as the AWS access key ID, so you just need to generate the SMTP password\.
++ Derive the user's SMTP credentials from their AWS credentials by using the algorithm provided in this section\.
+Because you're starting from AWS credentials, the SMTP user name is the same as the AWS access key ID, so you only need to generate the SMTP password\.
 + Apply the following policy to the IAM user:

   ```